 5. Liability insurance.

 Your liability insurance can help you if you or your family ever cause someone either bodily injury or property insurance and you have a legal responsibility to cover their expenses.
 It can also help you if they decide to sue.
-To illustrate, liability insurance would help you if a guest trips over an uneven section of your driveway, gets hurt, and decides to sue you.
+To illustrate, liability insurance could help you if a guest trips over an uneven section of your driveway, gets hurt, and decides to sue you.

 You can also read your home insurance policy to find out about medical payments coverage.
 The person who was injured can submit their medical bills straight to your insurance company.